lisaschubeka/GenDev2024/README.md

 - Implement searching of date ranges and leagues.
 - Write unit tests for the set cover and maximum coverage algorithms to verify correctness and edge cases.

-# TODOs

-- Documentation - the algorithms first attempt to find one combination that covers everything, then if this fails tries to find a list of partial combinations
-- FOLLOW THE APPROACH AND SEE IF TI WORKS
-- Check all TODOs in the code